Bachelor of Science Degree

 This course examines and explores laws relevant to business activity.
 Study will focus on areas of law developed specifically for business and business relationships.
 Topics include: the legal environment of business, contracts, debtor-creditor relationships, agency relationships, and property law.
 Prerequisite: Senior Standing

 This course is a study of the behavior of the macroeconomy, including the causes and consequences of inflation, unemployment, and the business cycle.
-Monetary, fiscal, and "supply side" policies for dealing with macroeconomic problems are examined.
-Prerequisites: Sophomore or above standing and an understanding of basic math, or permission of instructor.
+Monetary, fiscal, and “supply side” policies for dealing with macroeconomic problems are examined.
+Prerequisites: Basic college level ability in English, logic, and mathematics

-This course is an investigation of the economic behavior of consumers, businesses and government.
+This course provides an introduction to the area of Microeconomics.
+This introduction assists students in achieving a practical understanding and ability to apply economic concepts, theories, and practices relevant to the understanding of our economy.
+The course investigates the economic behavior of consumers, businesses and government.
 Emphasis is placed on price and output determination under various market structures and on the entrepreneurial competitive process.
-Prerequisites: Sophomore or above standing and an understanding of basic math, or permission of instructor.
+Prerequisites: Basic college level ability in English, logic, and mathematics

 This course is a functional approach to Algebra that incorporates the use of appropriate technology.
 Emphasis will be placed on the study of functions and their graphs including linear, quadratic, piecewise, rational, exponential and logarithmic, systems of equations and inequalities and matrices.
 Real world applications of each will be emphasized.
 Prerequisite: MA 101 or placement via ALEKS Placement Exam